 Key questions Short answer The details Will my family receive anything back when I pass away?
 A lump sum Death Benefit is payable if you (and your Reversionary Beneficiary) pass away within your Death Benefit Period.
 The Death Benefit is a lump sum payment made to your (or, if applicable, your Reversionary Beneficiary's) nominated beneficiaries or estate.
 If you (and, if applicable, your Reversionary Beneficiary) pass away after the Death Benefit Period has expired, then no Death Benefit is payable.
 The Death Benefit is described in more detail on page 26.
-Can I add more money to my No. You cannot add more money into your Lifelncome after it has commenced.
-You can, however, commence a new Lifelncome.
-LifeIncome?
-You can commence more than one LifeIncome.
+Can I add more money to my LifeIncome?
+No. You cannot add more money into your LifeIncome after it has commenced.
+You can, however, commence a new LifeIncome.
+Liteincome: You can commence more than one LifeIncome.
 Can I withdraw from my LifeIncome?
-Only in the first six months.
-Two cooling-off periods are available with LifeIncome if you change your mind after you invest and you want to withdraw: a regulatory 14-day cooling-off period, and an extended cooling-off period of six months which Generation Life is proud to offer.
-You can cancel your LifeIncome application by written notice within the 14 days (unless a longer period applies based on specific State or Territory legislation).
-If your policy is cancelled, the amount paid back will be the investment amount adjusted for market movements in the unit price of the investment option(s) chosen less any taxes and duties not recoverable by Generation Life.
+A Withdrawal Benefit is available within the Withdrawal Period.
+We understand that your financial situation may change in the future, so you do have the right to withdraw your LifeIncome during a Withdrawal Period.
+The Withdrawal Period is equal to your Death Benefit Period.
+If your LifeIncome has the LifeIncome Flex The 14-day regulatory cooling-off period is described in more detail on page 67. feature your Withdrawal Period is six months from the commencement of your policy.
+All Withdrawal Benefits are subject to the maximum allowable limit under superannuation and social security law, which is known as the Capital Access Schedule ("CAS").
+More information on the CAS is contained on page 30.
+If your LifeIncome has the LifeIncome Flex feature, the Withdrawal Period is six months from the commencement of your policy.
+If this is the case, the Withdrawal Benefit will be the investment amount adjusted for market movements in the unit price(s) of the investment option(s) chosen, less any fees and costs, taxes and duties and advisor fees not recoverable by Generation Life.
 Any income payments already paid to you will also be deducted from the amount refunded.
-Our management and administration fee and insurance expense will be refunded.
-If your LifeIncome is cancelled after the 14 day period but before the end of the six-month period, the amount paid back will be the investment amount adjusted for market movements in the unit price of the investment option(s) chosen less any taxes and duties not recoverable by Generation Life.
-Any income payments already paid to you will also be deducted from the amount refunded.
 Our management and administration fees and insurance expense for the period will not be refunded.
-If you exercise your cooling-off rights, your Lifelncome will be closed and no further income payments will be made to you.
-You can only redeem your whole Lifelncome during the cooling-off periods.
-You will be unable to make a partial withdrawal during a cooling-off period or at any time thereafter.
-At the end of the extended cooling-off period, generally no withdrawals (other than a Death Benefit) are possible.
-Cooling-off rights are described in more detail on page 67.
-If your Lifelncome is funded by superannuation money, you can choose whether to rollover your withdrawal amount or have it paid to you as a lump sum.
-The amount of any withdrawal is subject to the maximum allowable under superannuation and social security law.
-This is known as the Capital Access Schedule ('CAS').
-More information is contained on page 30.
+For all other LifeIncome policies the Withdrawal Period is equal to your Death Benefit Period.
+The Withdrawal Benefit will be 90% of the Death Benefit, both of which are described in detail on page 26.
+If you choose to access a Withdrawal Benefit, your LifeIncome will be closed, and no further income payments will be made to you.
+After the end of the relevant Withdrawal Period described above, no withdrawals are possible.
+You are unable to make a partial withdrawal at any time.
+If your LifeIncome is funded by superannuation money, you can choose whether to rollover your Withdrawal Benefit or have it paid to you as a lump sum.
+If you choose to include a Reversionary Beneficiary in your LifeIncome policy, you can elect to waive your Reversionary Beneficiary's right to elect to receive a Withdrawal Benefit from LifeIncome by advising us of this election (even after your policy commences).